 Yes — encrypted at rest in a row-level-security-isolated Postgres instance keyed to your account.
 You can delete it at any time.
 We never train models on user data and never share your resume with third parties.

 The disagreement score is robust by construction — if three parsers extract the same field, real ATSes overwhelmingly will too.
 The σ and ρ metrics are calibrated against a 5,000-resume reference distribution.
-We do not claim to predict any specific employer’s hiring decision; we measure how the AI layer of the funnel reads you, with explicit uncertainty.
+We do not claim to predict any specific employer’s hiring decision; we measure how the AI layer of the funnel reads you, with certainty.